Latest Insights

 Verra ARR Projects – What the changes to submission timelines mean for Voluntary Carbon Projects

 The updated Voluntary Carbon Standard (VCS v5.0) announced by Verra in December 2025 introduces a key change to pipeline listing timeline requirements.
-Understanding these timing requirements before starting a VCS project is essential to ensure eligibility under the VCS and the applicable methodology.

 Scaling Agricultural Mitigation Across ASEAN: A Feasibility Assessment for Carbon Market Cooperation